 An early example of many-to-many electronic commerce in physical goods was the Boston Computer Exchange, a marketplace for used computers launched in 1982.
 An early online information marketplace, including online consulting, was the American Information Exchange, another pre Internet online system introduced in 1991.

 The Internet became popular worldwide around 1994 when the first internet online shopping started; it took about five years to introduce security protocols and DSL allowing continual connection to the Internet.
 By the end of 2000, many European and American business companies offered their services through the World Wide Web.
-Since then people began to associate a word “ecommerce” with the ability of purchasing various goods through the Internet using secure protocols and electronic payment services.
+Since then people began to associate the word “eCommerce” with the ability to purchase various goods through the Internet using secure protocols and electronic payment services.

 1979: Michael Aldrich invented online shopping